 7. Claim Child and Dependent Care Tax Credit

 What if you aren’t the spouse who gets to claim your child as a dependent and, therefore, potentially receive a Child Tax Credit?
 You can still get the credit you’re due.
-Namely, a Child and Dependent Care Tax Credit as long as you meet certain criteria.
+Namely, a Child and Dependent Care Tax Credit, as long as you meet certain criteria.

 To qualify, your child needs to have been younger than 13 during the tax year, and you need to have paid someone else to take care of your child so you could work or go to school full-time.
-The Child and Dependent Care Tax Credit also may apply if you needed childcare to conduct a job search or if you have a dependent of any age with a physical or mental disability.
+The Child and Dependent Care Tax Credit also may apply if you need childcare to conduct a job search or if you have a dependent of any age with a physical or mental disability.

 6. Don’t Count on Being Able to Deduct Alimony or Child Support